theNewDynamic/aba-icc/src/_board-of-advisors/wald-partricia.md

 ---
-title: "Honorable Judge Patricia Wald"
+title: Hon.
+Patricia Wald
-last_title: "Wald"
+last_title: Wald
-position: "Chief Judge for the U.S. Court of Appeals for the District of Columbia Circuit (1979–99)"
+position: Chief Judge for the U.S. Court of Appeals for the District of Columbia Circuit (1979–99)
 image: "image-8.png"
 bio:
   - "- Member of the US Privacy and Civil Liberties Oversight Board<br />"
   - "- Awarded the Presidential Medal of Freedom, the nation's highest civilian honor (2013)<br />"
+published: true
 ---

 ## Chief Judge for the U.S. Court of Appeals for the District of Columbia Circuit (1979 – 1999)
 ## Judge at the International Tribunal for the former Yugoslavia (1999-2002)